The Contract for Services Employment Permit replaces the Contract Service Provider class of Work Permit Employment Permit.

 Where, pursuant to a transfer of undertaking, there is a change of name in the contractor or relevant person, the contractor (whose name is on the existing Employment) must complete and send in to the Department of Enterprise, Trade and Employment the prescribed Transfer of Undertaking Form.
 This form can now be submitted by email to email@example.com.

 Where the change of name is pursuant to a transfer of undertaking, and it is confirmed that the contract, terms, conditions, description, and location/s as specified on the existing employment permit remain the same, the Department will issue a new permit to the permit holder/s and certified copy/ies to the contractor.
 Failure to notify the Department of Enterprise, Trade and Employment of a transfer of undertaking in the contractor or relevant person could affect the application for renewal.

 This policy applies to the holders of Contract for Service Employment Permits and holders of current Work Permits Employment Permits for contract for service providers which issued before the 1 October 2014.

-In accordance with section 24(1) of the Employment Permits Act 2006 should a non-EEA national, for whatever reason, cease to be employed by the Contractor during the period of the Contract for Service Employment Permit’s validity the permit and the Contractor’s certified copy must be returned to the Department of Business, Enterprise and Innovation within 4 weeks from the date of termination or cessation.
+In accordance with section 24(1) of the Employment Permits Act 2006 should a non-EEA national, for whatever reason, cease to be employed by the Contractor during the period of the Contract for Service Employment Permit’s validity the permit and the Contractor’s certified copy must be returned to the Department of Enterprise, Trade and Employment within 4 weeks from the date of termination or cessation.
 A Contractor or an employee who fails to comply with this subsection is guilty of an offence.

 All such permits which are returned to the Employment Permit Section in line with this will be changed to a Cancelled status on the Employment Permits Management System and these permits will no longer be valid.